yuhuishi-convect/hackday2022/README.md

 Feel free to invite external attendees that may be interested in building relevant applications.

 ### How to submit your project
-Submit a PR with your code / README / demo videos (under a subfolder) to repo: https://github.com/convect-ai/hackday2021/
+Submit a PR with your code / README / demo videos (under a subfolder) to repo: https://github.com/convect-ai/hackday2021/ .
+Include a short summary on what you have built and how to run your code for others.

 ### How to demo your work
 On 2021-08-25, prepare a 10 min short demo to showcase the thing you have built.